 The Industrial Specialties segment builds on our leading acetyl technology.
+We operate the Industrial Specialties segment as an extension of the acetyl products under the Acetyl Chain core.
 Our Acetyl Intermediates segment produces VAM, a primary raw material for our emulsion polymers and EVA polymers businesses.
 Ethylene, another key raw material, is purchased externally from a variety of sources through annual or multi-year contracts.

-Our emulsion polymers business has experienced significant growth in Asia, and we have made investments to support continued growth in the region.
-In September 2016, we began production at our new VAE emulsions unit in Singapore, which will support growing demand for ecologically friendly materials in Southeast Asia.
+Our emulsion polymers business has experienced significant growth in Asia, and we have made investments to support continued growth in the region including production at our new VAE emulsions unit in Singapore, which will support growing demand for ecologically friendly materials in Southeast Asia.
 In addition to geographic growth, the Industrial Specialties businesses are focused on supporting our overall manufacturing footprint strategy to increase value, such as integrating our production sites to provide critical economies of scale.

 Our emulsion polymers business produces conventional vinyl- and acrylate-based emulsions and VAE emulsions.
 VAE emulsions are a key component of water-based architectural coatings, adhesives, non-wovens, textiles, glass fiber and other applications.
+VAE emulsions are in high demand in Europe and Asia as they enable low VOC paints, specifically in interior paints.